 SRS has designed and implemented a groundwater protection program to prevent new releases to groundwater and to remediate contaminated groundwater to meet federal and state laws and regulations, U.S. Department of Energy (DOE) Orders, and SRS policies and procedures.
-It contains the following elements:
+It accomplishes the following:

-- Protecting SRS groundwater
+- Protects groundwater

-- Monitoring SRS groundwater
+- Monitors groundwater

-- Remediating SRS groundwater
+- Remediates groundwater

-- Conserving SRS groundwater
+- Conserves groundwater